joshuanario/maat/README.md

-# coolkids
+# maat
-the cool kids algorithm
+the weighted heart algorithm